katja-kolos/foundation_models/benchmarking_val/outputs/llava_1_5_7B/json_format/readme.md

 	- rows 0 - 1613 rows of filtered_validation_data, QTCHLS
 	- rows 0 - 1613 rows of filtered_validation_data, QTCHS
 - run 2:
-	- rows 1615 - 3216 of filtered_validation_data, QTCH
+	- rows 1615 - 3214 of filtered_validation_data, QTCH
-	- rows 1615 - 3216 of filtered_validation_data, QTCHL
+	- rows 1615 - 3214 of filtered_validation_data, QTCHL
-	- rows 1614 - 3216 of filtered_validation_data, QTCHLS
+	- rows 1614 - 3214 of filtered_validation_data, QTCHLS
 	- rows 1614 - 1911 of filtered_validation_data, QTCHS
 - run 3:
-	- rows 1912 - 3216 of filtered_validation_data, QTCHS
+	- rows 1912 - 3214 of filtered_validation_data, QTCHS
+- run 4:
+	- row 3215 of filtered_validation_data, all settings

 The model used is LLaVA1.5-7b from huggingface: `llava-hf/llava-1.5-7b-hf`